 The composition of the Board, Court and their committees is structured to ensure that there is an appropriate mix of skills, knowledge, experience and independence.
 The Chair, Deputy Chair and all of the Non-Executive Directors ("NEDs") bring independent challenge and judgement to the deliberations of the Board and the Court through their character, objectivity and integrity.
-Biographical details, including each Director's background, experience and independence classification, are set out on pages 81 to 84 of the Group's Annual Report for the financial year ending 31 December 2023 available at Financial Information (bankofireland.com).
+Biographical details, including each Director's background, experience and independence classification, are set out on pages 77 to 81 of the Group's Annual Report for the financial year ending 31 December 2022 available at 2022 Results Announcement - Bank of Ireland Group Website.

 The Group ensures that individual Board Directors have sufficient time to dedicate to their duties, having regard to applicable regulatory limits on the number of directorships which may be held by any individual Director.
-The Company and the Bank have each been classified as a 'significant institution' under CRD.
-During the year ended 31 December 2023, all Directors were within the directorship limits set out for significant institutions under CRD.
+The Company and the Bank have each been classified as a 'significant institution' under the Regulations During the year ended31 December 2022, all Directors were within the directorship limits set out for significant institutions under the Regulations.